Please enable JavaScript in your browser to use this page.

 Grants are available to help communities across England rescue and repurpose neglected historic buildings, focusing on regenerating historic buildings in town centre locations.

+The Architectural Heritage Fund (AHF) is a registered charity, working since 1976 to promote the conservation and sustainable re-use of historic buildings for the benefit of communities across the UK, particularly in economically disadvantaged areas.
 The AHF exists to help communities find enterprising ways to revitalise the old buildings they love.
 The Charity helps with advice, grants and loans.
 Its support is designed to act as a catalyst for putting sustainable heritage at the heart of vibrant local economies.

-The AHF’s Heritage Revival Fund is a new grant scheme that has been created to help communities across England rescue and repurpose neglected historic buildings.
+The AHF’s Heritage Revival Fund is a relatively new grant scheme that has been created to help communities across England rescue and repurpose neglected historic buildings.
 The programme will focus on regenerating historic buildings in town centre locations.

 It will do this by supporting community organisations to take ownership of, adapt and reuse the local heritage assets that matter to them, transforming them into thriving spaces that meet their needs.